Axway/amplify-central/content/en/docs/connect_manage_environ/connected_agent_common_reference/trace_redaction.md

 ## Objectives

-Learn how to set up redaction and sanitization rules used to ALLOW transaction path, query arguments, request headers, and response headers when sending data to Amplify Central.
+Learn how to set up redaction and sanitization rules used to ALLOW transaction path, query arguments, request headers, and response headers when sending data to Amplify Analytics.
 With the agent default configuration, this information will not be sent to Amplify.

 ## Path show rules

-Parts of the URI path will be redacted before the information is sent to Amplify Central.
+Parts of the URI path will be redacted before the information is sent to Amplify Analytics.
 When this is done, the Traceability Agent replaces the path value with "{*}" in the transaction details.

 By default, everything is redacted and rules must be set to show the path elements.
 When using environment variables, the variable name is `TRACEABILITY_REDACTION_PATH_SHOW`.